From £332,0559

 It’s clearly a reskinned version of one of BMW’s later Operating System 8.0 set-ups – but it’s superior to BMW’s own in that it doesn’t integrate the ventilation controls, and it retains both an iDrive-style rotary input device and some user-programmable physical shortcut buttons that are an enormous aid to accessibility.

-Rolls-Royce also offers app-based remote control of the Spectre’s battery charging and preconditioning, among other things, via software called Whispers.
+Rolls-Royce also offers owners an app-based remote control of the Spectre’s battery charging and pre-conditioning via software called Whispers, which is also an owners’ community and has editorial features such as a private island buyer’s guide.

 ENGINES & PERFORMANCE